 Pleuritis, pericarditis, myositis, myocarditis, and aseptic meningitis usually respond to steroids.
 Steroid-sparing agents, e.g., methotrexate, cyclosporine, azathioprine, and mycophenolate mofetil, are commonly used as a second-line agent.
 Steroid-resistant myositis may respond to intravenous immunoglobulin.

 Pulmonary hypertension is usually less responsive to steroids.
 Patients who respond to a vasodilator challenge during right heart catheterization receive treatment with CCB.
 The efficacy of anticoagulation with warfarin is unknown.
 Prostaglandins (epoprostenol), endothelin receptor antagonists (ambrisentan), phosphodiesterase 5 inhibitors (sildenafil), immunosuppression with corticosteroids and cyclophosphamide are all therapeutic considerations.

 Esophageal disorders also respond to steroids.
-Gastroesophageal reflux disease (GERD) treatment is with proton pump inhibitors (PPI), lifestyle and dietary modification, e.g., the elevation of the head of the bed and avoidance of dietary triggers.
+Gastroesophageal reflux disease (GERD) treatment is with proton pump inhibitors (PPI), lifestyle, and dietary modification, e.g., elevating the head of the bed and avoiding dietary triggers.
 Prokinetics and gastric fundoplication are possible options for those who fail twice-daily PPI therapy.
 Esophageal motility disorder requires prokinetics.
 Patients with malabsorption should be on a lactose-free diet, and medium-chain triglycerides should substitute for long-chain fatty acids.